Lublin Voivodeship: History

+Polish people were also victims of German persecution and crimes, including the AB-Aktion, Aktion T4 and Operation Zamość with deportations to Nazi concentration camps, forced labour, kidnapping of children and massacres in the region.
+It witnessed the Polish Zamość uprising against German occupation.
+There were also German prisoner-of-war camps for Polish, French, Italian, Dutch, Belgian, Senegalese and Soviet prisoners of war in Chełm, Dęblin, Biała Podlaska, Zamość, Kaliłów with several forced labour subcamps, where many died from starvation, epidemics or were massacred.

+Lublin Voivodeship was created on January 1, 1999, out of the former Lublin, Chełm, Zamość, Biała Podlaska and (partially) Tarnobrzeg and Siedlce Voivodeships, pursuant to Polish local government reforms adopted in 1998.

 Cities and towns

 The voivodeship contains 5 cities and 43 towns.
 These are listed below in descending order of population (according to official figures for 2019:

 Administrative division

 Lublin Voivodeship is divided into 24 counties (powiats): 4 city counties and 20 land counties.
 These are further divided into 213 gminas.

 The counties are listed in the following table (ordering within categories is by decreasing population).

 Protected areas

 Protected areas in Lublin Voivodeship include two National Parks and 17 Landscape Parks.
 These are listed below.